Police will step up patrols over long weekend

 With near-record numbers of motorists expected to hit the highways this weekend, state and local police are urging drivers to be safe — and letting them know police patrols will be stepped up in case they aren't.

-“AAA projects more than 38 million Americans will travel this Memorial Day weekend,” according to a statement released by Oregon State Police.
-“That’s the second-highest Memorial Day travel volume on record and the most since 2005.”
+A statement from the Oregon State Police said the weekend is predicted to have "the second-highest Memorial Day travel volume on record and the most since 2005.”

-In addition to increased Oregon State Police patrols this weekend, the Jackson County Sheriff's Office will conduct DUII saturation patrols through Memorial Day.
+In addition to increased OSP patrols this weekend, the Jackson County Sheriff's Office will conduct DUII-saturation patrols through Memorial Day.
 Emphasis will be on rural roads in Jackson County, especially roads leading to campgrounds and lakes, according to a statement released by JCSO.

 “The lowest gas prices in more than a decade are fueling the rise in Memorial Day travelers, spurring about 700,000 more people to travel compared to last year,” Marie Dodds, public affairs director for AAA Oregon/Idaho, said in a release.